ContinuumIO/intake-accumulo/README.md

 ### Caveats

-This plugin has been verified with Accumulo 1.5.2, pyaccumulo 1.5.x, and Python 2.7.
+This plugin has only been verified with Accumulo 1.5.2 and Thrift 0.11.
 Support for other configurations is unverified at this time.